linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 15.03.2024 (announcement)
+- 🔍 Attention, business enthusiasts! 🚀 We’re laser-focused on growth 📈 and you are our secret ingredient! 🤝 Ready to join the winning team? 🌟 #BusinessGoals #NewOpportunities #JoinUsNow

 ### 14.03.2024 (announcement Web4)
 - Expanding horizons with Web4! 🌐 Not just cities, but businesses too are now in our purview. 🏢💼 What’s your take on this?
 Any business challenges you’d like us to address?
 Let’s interact! #Web4 #BusinessFocus